-The bowel screening sample you return to us will be checked for traces of blood.
+The bowel screening sample you return to us will be checked for a level of blood.

 Most people get a normal result.
 This means that the amount of blood in your poo (stool) sample is below the screening limit.

-If you’re aged between 60 and 69, you’ll be invited to retake the test in 2 years.
+If you’re age 59 to 69, you’ll be invited to retake the test in 2 years.

 The most common symptoms of bowel cancer are: